Mindware-Lab/trident-g-ground-truth/Trident-G-Far-Transfer-Protocol.md

 | **Semantic/context wrapper** | Same control policy, different real-world meaning                 | puzzle “blocked path” → work “blocked project path”       |
 | **Niche wrapper**            | Same policy in a real environment with live cues and consequences | app task → real-world mission                             |

 So, in the horizontal-transfer section, **wrapper** should mean the surface format that carries the invariant, not the invariant itself.

-This matches your Trident-G summary, where horizontal transfer is defined as the same relational invariant surviving surface variation, changed wrappers, boundary cases, novel contexts and delayed re-checks.
-It also fits the perceptual-learning literature, where transfer is often limited by trained features, locations or task conditions, unless training design promotes broader generalisation (Fahle, 2005; Yu, 2011; Zhang et al., 2010).
+This matches the Trident-G summary, where horizontal transfer is defined as the same relational invariant surviving surface variation, changed wrappers, boundary cases, novel contexts and delayed re-checks.
+It also fits the perceptual-learning literature, where transfer is often limited by trained features, locations or task conditions unless training design promotes broader generalisation.
+Yu’s review notes the classic location- and orientation-specificity problem, while Zhang et al. propose a rule-based account in which transfer depends partly on whether higher-level decision rules can connect to new inputs. ([PMC][1])

 Or even shorter: